Identifying Cancer Faster with Distributed TensorFlow on OpenPOWER

-At IBM Edge 2016, a use case featured high-resolution images of lymph nodes used for possible cancer detection.
-Relying on a distributed model of TensorFlow and high-performing nature of the OpenPOWER infrastructure, the demonstrated system can accelerate medical data analysis—depending on the number of GPUs and nodes in its cluster.
+At IBM Edge 2016 in Las Vegas, a use case featured possible cancer detection with a machine learning solution analysing images of lymph nodes.
+Relying on a distributed model of TensorFlow and high-performing nature of the OpenPOWER infrastructure, the demonstrated system could accelerate medical data analysis.

-The particular subjects of the research were how training time decreases when the cluster grows and whether the accuracy of the results is affected by the distributed nature of the computations.
-Read this post for brief results and technical details.
+The particular subjects of the research were how training time decreases when the cluster grows and whether the accuracy of the results is affected by the distributed nature of TensorFlow computations.

 The model was trained on multiple Docker nodes running on OpenPOWER servers equipped with GPUs.

 The study used 100,000 images to train the model and test its accuracy.
 In particular, it researched how scaling out the cluster increases the speed of training and how the accuracy of the results is affected depending on the number of cluster nodes.
 Training iterations resulted in degradation of typically less than 0.5%.

 TensorFlow is an open-source library for machine and deep learning that was originally developed by Google.
 It incorporates data flow graphs, with nodes in the graphs representing mathematical operations, and the edges of the graphs representing multi-dimensional data arrays (i.e., tensors).

 TensorFlow has a low-level API written in Python and C++, notebooks and examples to learn from, and “the ability to customize neural network layers…which gives us great flexibility,” according to Andrei.

 Andrei’s and Indrajit’s use of GPUs follows recommendations from the TensorFlow community, which encourages this as a way to meet the heavy processing demands of high-load projects.